FitDevs-withKat/discord-bot/SETUP.md

 ## Testing the Bot

 Running the startup command `node index.js` will display a message in terminal.
 If you look at the users list of the server the bot was invite to, the bot will be online.

+The bot utilizes slash commands in it's current state.
+Typing `/emi` or `/lookup` will generate a response from the bot.